PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 The Turmeric Science

-Universal mechanism: Curcumin may help regulate tyrosinase—the enzyme ALL melanocytes use to produce melanin.
-This makes turmeric effective for PIH, melasma, AND sun spots.
-The same pathway is targeted regardless of what triggered the hyperpigmentation.
+Universal mechanism: Curcumin may help regulate the enzyme that all pigment-producing cells use to make melanin.
+This makes turmeric helpful for PIH, melasma, AND sun spots.
+The same pathway is targeted regardless of what triggered the dark marks.

-Bonus for PIH: Curcumin's anti-inflammatory properties calm ongoing inflammation, preventing new PIH from forming while treating existing marks.
-This dual action makes turmeric particularly valuable for inflammatory hyperpigmentation.
+Bonus for PIH: Curcumin's soothing properties calm ongoing redness.
+This helps prevent new marks from forming while treating existing ones.
+This dual action makes turmeric especially valuable for discoloration from inflammation.

 What Causes PIH

-PIH is your skin's pigment response to inflammation or injury.
-When skin is damaged—by acne, cuts, burns, eczema, bug bites, or even aggressive skincare—the healing process triggers melanocytes to produce extra pigment.
-This protective response leaves a dark mark after the original issue heals.
+PIH is your skin's pigment response to damage.
+When skin is hurt by acne, cuts, burns, eczema, or harsh skincare, the healing process triggers extra melanin.
+This leaves a dark mark after the original issue heals.

-Think of PIH as a "shadow" of inflammation.
-The mark matches the shape and location of whatever caused it: round spots from acne, linear marks from scratches, patches from eczema flares.
+Think of PIH as a "shadow" of damage.
+The mark matches the shape of whatever caused it: round spots from acne, lines from scratches, patches from eczema flares.

 How to Identify PIH